ValdemarGr/gql/docs/tutorial.md

     "primaryFunction" -> lift(_.primaryFunction)
   ).subtypeImpl[Character]

-  // Arguments can be defined as values as well val episodeArg = arg[Option[Episode]]("episode") val idArg = arg[String]("id")
+  // Arguments types can be defined as values as well val episodeArg = arg[Option[Episode]]("episode") val idArg = arg[String]("id")

   val makeSchema = Schema.query(
     tpe[F, Unit](
       "Query",
+      // There are various ways to define fields depending on how unorthodox a usecase is
-      "hero" -> build.from(arged(episodeArg).evalMap(repo.getHero)),
+      // `build` is a more explicit way of defining a field "hero" -> build.from(arged(episodeArg).evalMap(repo.getHero)),
       "human" -> build.from(arged(idArg).evalMap(repo.getHuman)),
       "droid" -> eff(idArg){ case (id, _) => repo.getDroid(id) }